Some other me has seen things that no other me has seen

 - Near-Death Experience: During a business trip, Beth is on a plane that suddenly develops some technical problems.
 In the aftermath of this brush with mortality, she decides to make some changes to her life.

-- No Bisexuals: Talked about In-Universe.
+- No Bisexuals: Discussed In-Universe.
 Liz tells Josh that she doesn't "believe in independents; it's like bisexuals, pick a side", and Kate is convinced that Lucas is gay, to the point of being shocked when Beth tells her she's pregnant with Lucas's child.
 Ultimately subverted in that Lucas's bisexuality is embraced by the narrative; he is romantically involved with a woman in one timeline and with a man in the other, though the word "bisexual" is never explicitly used for him — When Kate assumes Lucas is gay, Liz just explains that Lucas Experimented in College.

 - On the Rebound: Elizabeth is fresh out of a bad, abusive marriage that is implied to have been unhappy for years.
 She winds up having a need for intimacy and being susceptible to falling into bed with people, it causes complications for her in both timelines.

 - Parental Love Song: "Hey Kid" is Josh singing to his newborn child about how excited he is to watch the kid grow up.